 About the PAS

 We are an International Charity (charity reg. no. 1147839) that is based in Bridgend, South Wales.
-The society was founded in 2005 by the current Executive Chairman, Martyn Hooper.
-The original aim of the society was simply to provide an easy to understand explanation of Pernicious Anaemia to newly diagnosed patients – at the time there was no such information available.
-It quickly became obvious that there were serious issues with the way in which B12 Deficiency in general, and Pernicious Anaemia in particular, is diagnosed and treated.
-The society was entered onto the U.K’s Charity Commission in July 2006.
+The society was founded in 2005 by the former Executive Chair, Martyn Hooper MBE.
+The original aim of the Society was simply to provide an easy to understand explanation of Pernicious Anaemia to newly diagnosed patients – at the time there was no such information available.
+It quickly became obvious that there were serious issues with the way in which B12 deficiency in general, and Pernicious Anaemia in particular, is diagnosed and treated.
+The Society was entered onto the U.K’s Charity Commission in July 2006.

 Our Mission